-All the Directors of the Board are members of the Committee, and each committee member has recent and relevant financial experience.
-The UK Code recommends that the Chair of the Board should not be a member of the Committee.
-However, as permitted by the AIC Code, the Directors believe that membership of the Committee of the independent Chair of the Board, Harry Wells is appropriate, and welcome his contribution.
+All the Directors of the Board are members of the Audit and Risk Committee, and each committee member has recent and relevant financial experience.
+Following the retirement of John Scott at the AGM in 2022, the Committee welcomed the newly appointed directors, June Aitken and Craig Cleland.
+Both have extensive audit committee experience in the investment trust sector.
+The UK Code recommends that the Chair of the Board should not be a member of the Audit and Risk Committee.
+However, as permitted by the AIC Code, the Directors believe that membership of the Audit and Risk Committee of the independent Chair of the Board, Harry Wells is appropriate, and welcome his contribution.

-The Committee has formal written terms of reference and copies of these are available on the Company's website or on request to the Company Secretary.
-The Committee has considered the need for an internal audit function and considers that this is not appropriate given the nature and circumstances of the Company.
-The Committee keeps the need for an internal audit function under periodic review.
+The Audit and Risk Committee has formal written terms of reference and copies of these are available on the Company's website or on request to the Company Secretary.
+The Committee has considered the need for an internal audit function.
+Given that the Company has no employees and outsources all its operating activities to external providers, the Committee considers that an internal audit function is not needed.
+The Committee keeps the need for an internal audit function under annual review.